-The methodological framework requires an active engagement of different stakeholders in exploring the situation, framing the problems, defining the system purpose and boundaries, and finally developing a model that helps in the identification of desirable and culturally feasible interventions for improving the performance of the system.
-The case study will engage diverse stakeholders bringing diverse perspectives together.
-It is worth highlighting that the questions addressed are highly contested, where many stakeholders intend to deny the existence of an issue.
-The case study will get as deep as possible into relevant discourses through key local partners.
+The methodological framework – TEEB AgriFood – and the specific tools proposed require active engagement of different stakeholders in exploring the situation, framing the problems, defining the system purpose and boundaries, and finally developing a model that helps in the identification of systemically desirable and culturally feasible interventions improving the systems’ outcomes and pathways.
+This case study will engage diverse stakeholders bringing diverse perspectives on the soybean production system that provides inputs for animal feed.
+It is worth highlighting that this is a highly contested issue, where many stakeholders intend to deny the existence of such an issue.
+This case study will get as deep as possible in such a complex issue through key local partners.
 In this regard, we plan to carry out interviews with key stakeholders and participatory workshops that include break-out sessions to open the discussions and promote sharing and mutual understanding between stakeholders.
 Considering the main focus of the analysis, we will measure aspects related to natural environment, specifically focused on pressure on inputs (land, use change, water use, deforestation), and the social-economic impacts of the new agreement (work conditions, incomes, general livelihood of small producers, etc.).
-In addition, national and international policy regulation will be included in the analysis in order to establish the links between regulatory frameworks and the socio-economic changes in the territory (subside, environmental regulations, tariffs, etc.).
+Also local, national and international policy regulation would be included in the analysis to be able to establish a link between them and the socio-economic changes in the territory (sub-side, environmental regulations, tariffs, etc.)

 Product and market focus

 - Public officers and policy makers

 - Financial institutions